 Examine this log-scale chart of gold prices over 20 years.
 You can see gold’s exponential rise (straight line on a log scale chart) as the purchasing power of the dollar has declined, particularly since 9-11.
 Gold prices are tracking upward on the low end of their exponential channel.

-How high gold moves in the next decade depends on loss of confidence in the US dollar, the rise of other trading currencies, such as Russian and Chinese supported gold backed trading units, and how rapidly The Fed and U.S. government inflate the supply of dollars through uncontrolled deficit spending and other destructive policies.
+How high gold moves in the next decade depends on the loss of confidence in the US dollar, the rise of other trading currencies, such as Russian and Chinese-supported gold-backed trading units, and how rapidly The Fed and U.S. government inflate the supply of dollars through uncontrolled deficit spending and other destructive policies.

 Gary Christenson is the owner and writer for the popular and contrarian investment site Deviant Investor and the author of several books, including Fort Knox Down! and Gold Value and Gold Prices 1971 – 2021.
 He is a retired accountant and business manager with 30 years of experience studying markets, investing, and trading.
 He writes about investing, gold, silver, the economy, and central banking.